 Billionaire Ken Fisher's Top Dividend Stocks

-Like Pfizer, General Electric is also in the process of revamping operations, most recently by trimming GE Capital, its financial services business.
-The division is still a significant portion of operating earnings, and the company's transformation to more of an industrial focus will take time.
-Over the long-term, General Electric's industrial business will likely benefit from emerging market growth, even given the company's recent challenges in key markets like wind and solar.
-GE pays shareholders a 3.2% dividend yield.
+General Electric is in the process of revamping operations, most recently by trimming GE Capital, its financial-services business.
+The company recently announced it would spin off the consumer lending business within GE Capital.
+But GE's transition back toward its industrial roots will take time.
+General Electric's industrial business will likely benefit from emerging-market growth over the long term, even given the company's recent challenges in key markets like wind and solar.
+The conglomerate, which recently announced a 16% increase in its dividend, currently pays shareholders a 3.3% dividend yield.

 The No. 1 Way to Lose Your Wealth Without Even Knowing It

 You've fought hard to build wealth for you and your family.
 Yet one all-too-common pitfall could completely derail your dreams before you even know it.
 That's why a company The Economist hails as "an ethical oasis" has isolated five simple questions you must answer to ensure that your financial future is really secure.

 Can you answer YES to all five of these eye-opening questions?

 Click here to find out -- before it's too late!

 The article Billionaire Ken Fisher's Top Dividend Stocks originally appeared on Fool.com.

 Fool contributor Nicole Seghetti owns shares of General Electric Company.
 Follow her on Twitter @NicoleSeghetti.
 The Motley Fool recommends Chevron and McDonald's.
 The Motley Fool owns shares of General Electric Company and McDonald's.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.